-Nina Rosenwald is founder of the Gatestone Institute—a New York-based offshoot of the neoconservative Hudson Institute—and an important funder of a panoply of right-wing "pro-Israel" and anti-Islamic organizations.
-Dubbed the "Sugar Mama of Anti-Muslim Hate" by journalist Max Blumenthal, Rosenwald is an heir to the Sears Roebuck fortune, a co-chair of the board at the equity firm American Securities Management, and vice president of the William Rosenwald Family Fund, which has donated enormous sums to conservative causes.
+Nina Rosenwald, an heir to the Sears Roebuck fortune, is founder of the Gatestone Institute, a New York-based offshoot of the neoconservative Hudson Institute.
+She is also an important funder of right-wing "pro-Israel" and anti-Islamic organizations.
+She co-chairs the equity firm American Securities Management and serves as vice president of the William Rosenwald Family Fund, which has donated enormous sums to conservative causes.
 She is the daughter of the late William Rosenwald, a liberal Zionist philanthropist who founded the United Jewish Appeal in the late 1930s.

-Rosenwald formerly served on the board of Freedom House, but resigned in 2007 after the organization chastened two of its scholars for accusing Amnesty International and Human Rights Watch of failing to recognize "the character of the [Islamist] enemy against which the civilized world now finds itself arrayed."
+Rosenwald formerly served on the board of Freedom House.
+She resigned in 2007 after the organization chastened two of its scholars for accusing Amnesty International and Human Rights Watch of failing to recognize "the character of the [Islamist] enemy against which the civilized world now finds itself arrayed."
 Rosenwald lamented to a National Review reporter that the group had become "little more than a Beltway bandit."

 After initially operating a New York branch of the conservative Hudson Institute, by 2011 Rosenwald had remade the branch into the independent Gatestone Institute.
 The Institute bills itself as "a non-partisan, not-for-profit international policy council and think tank [that] is dedicated to educating the public about what the mainstream media fails to report."

 The spread of Islam appears to rank highly among these concerns.
 In April 2012, the institute "rolled out the red carpet" for Geert Wilders, who declared at a $10,000-a-head Gatestone event that "Islam is the largest threat to freedom which the world is currently facing."